 Awakens to creativity, awakens to the possibilities of life

-An octopus tumour the size of a football had wrapped itself around organs, tubes, pipes and almost anything that moved within my abdomen.
-The wily white headed surgeon had cut with precision and determination, not a speck remained…the little sucker was not going to win.
+An octopus tumour the size of a football had wrapped itself around organs, tubes, pipes and almost anything that existed within my abdomen.
+The wily white headed surgeon had cut with precision and determination, not a speck remained … the little sucker was not going to win.
 But it left me feeling like I had gone ten rounds with Mike Tyson.

 Battered, bruised, vulnerable, exposed but still enthusiastic to get back in the ring, back to the constant activity that ruled my life.
 But then a simple piece of toast became my biggest opponent, caught within a twist in one of those pipes, or was it a twist of fate?

-I was forced to remain, forced to face my world of activity and there in the semi silence and semi darkness of that sterile room I had to face a new world of stillness and deepening vulnerability.
+I was forced to remain, forced to face my (former) world of activity and there, in the semi silence and semi darkness of that sterile room, I had to face a new world of stillness and deepening vulnerability.